amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The `secretKeyRef` element specifies the name of the Kubernetes secret and the secret's key, `eshopsecrets`, and `redisPassword` respectively.
 The `auth` metadata section instructs Dapr to use the Kubernetes secrets management component.

  > [!NOTE]
- > Auth is the default value when using Kubernetes secrets.
+ > Auth is the default value when using Kubernetes secrets and can be omitted.

 In a production setting, secrets are typically created as part of an automated CI/CD pipeline.
 Doing so ensures only people with sufficient permissions can access and change the secrets.
 Developers create configuration files without knowing the actual value of the secrets.

 ### Azure Key Vault

 The next example is geared toward a real-world production scenario.
 It uses **Azure Key Vault** as the secret store.
-Azure Key Vault is an Azure service that enables you to store secrets securely in the cloud.
+Azure Key Vault is a managed Azure service that enables secrets to be stored securely in the cloud.

 For this example to work, the following prerequisites must be satisfied:

 - You've secured administrative access to an Azure subscription.
-- You've provisioned an Azure Key Vault named `eshopkv` that holds a secret named `redisPassword` containing the password for connecting to the Redis server.
+- You've provisioned an Azure Key Vault named `eshopkv` that holds a secret named `redisPassword` that contains the password for connecting to the Redis server.
 - You've created [service principal](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal) in Azure Active Directory.
 - You've installed an X509 certificate for this service principal (containing both the public and private key) on the local filesystem.

  > [!NOTE]
- > A service principal is an identity that can be used by applications to authenticate against certain Azure services.
+ > A service principal is an identity that can be used by an application to authenticate an Azure service.
 The service principal uses an X509 certificate.
 The application uses this certificate as a credential to authenticate itself.

-The [Dapr Azure Key Vault secret store documentation](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault/) provides step-by-step instructions to create and configure the KeyVault environment.
+The [Dapr Azure Key Vault secret store documentation](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault/) provides step-by-step instructions to create and configure a KeyVault environment.

 #### Running KeyVault in stand-alone mode